Archive for the 'General News' Category

 least one incandescent bulb or fixture at home with one that has earned the

-government's ENERGY STAR label.
+.
 If every state employee takes the pledge to

 change just one bulb or fixture, we could save over 32 million kWh and prevent